To the Members of Ester Industries Limited

 13. We also provide those charged with governance with a statement that we havecomplied with relevant ethical requirements regarding independence and to communicatewith them all relationships and other matters that may reasonably be thought to bear onour independence and where applicable related safeguards.

-17. Further to our comments in Annexure I as required by section 143(3) of the Act wereport that:
+17. further to our comments in Annexure A as required by section 143(3) of the Actbased on our audit we report to the extent applicable that:

-a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;
+a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit of theaccompanying standalone financial statements;

 b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-c) the financial statements dealt with by this report are in agreement with the booksof account;
+c) the standalone financial statements dealt with by this report are in agreement withthe books of account;

-d) in our opinion the aforesaid financial statements comply with Ind AS specifiedunder section 133 of the Act;
+d) in our opinion the aforesaid standalone financial statements comply with Ind ASspecified under section 133 of the Act;

-g) with respect to the other matters to be included in the Auditor's Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules 2014
+g) with respect to the other matters to be included in the Auditors Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended) inour opinion and to the best of our information and according to the explanations given tous:

-i. the Company as detailed in note 37 to the financial statements has disclosed theimpact of pending litigations on its financial position as at March 31 2019;
+i. the Company as detailed in note 37 to the standalone financial statements hasdisclosed the impact of pending litigations on its financial position as at 31 March 2021;

-iv. the disclosure requirements relating to holdings as well as dealings in specifiedbank notes were applicable for the period from November 8 2016 to December 30 2016which are not relevant to these financial statements.
-Hence reporting under this clauseis not applicable.
+iv. the disclosure requirements relating to holdings as well as dealings in specifiedbank notes were applicable for the period from 8 November 2016 to 30 December 2016 whichare not relevant to these standalone financial statements.
+Hence reporting under thisclause is not applicable.

 Based on the audit procedures performed for the purpose of reporting a true and fairview on the financial statements of the Company and taking into consideration theinformation and explanations given to us and the books of account and other recordsexamined by us in the normal course of audit and to the best of our knowledge and beliefwe report that:

-(b) The Company has a regular program of physical verification of its fixed assetsunder which fixed assets are verified in a phased manner over a period of three yearswhich in our opinion is reasonable having regard to the size of the Company and thenature of its assets.
-In accordance with this program certain fixed assets were verifiedduring the year and no material discrepancies were noticed on such verification.
+(b) The Company has a regular program of physical verification of its property plantand equipment under which property plant and equipment are verified in a phased mannerover a period ofthree years which in our opinion is reasonable having regard to thesize of the Company and the nature of its assets.
+In accordance with this program certainproperty plant and equipment were verified during the years and no material discrepancieswere noticed on such verification

-(ii) In our opinion the management has conducted physical verification of inventory atreasonable intervals during the year except for goods-in-transit.
-No materialdiscrepancies were noticed on the aforesaid verification.
+(ii) In our opinion the management has conducted physical verification of inventory atreasonable intervals during the year except for goods-in-transit and no materialdiscrepancies between physical inventory and book records were noticed on physicalverification.

 (v) In our opinion the Company has not accepted any deposits within the meaning ofSections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules 2014 (asamended).
 Accordingly the provisions of clause 3(v) of the order are not applicable.

-statutory dues including provident fund employees' state insurance income-tax goodsand services tax duty of customs cess and other material statutory dues as applicablewith the appropriate authorities.
-Further no undisputed amounts payable in respectthereof were outstanding at the year-end for a period of more than six months from thedate they become payable.
+(vii) (a) Undisputed statutory dues including provident fund employees stateinsurance income-tax sales-tax service tax duty of customs duty of excise valueadded tax goods and services tax act cess and other material statutory dues asapplicable have generally been regularly deposited to the appropriate authorities thoughthere has been a slight delay in a few cases. further no undisputed amounts payable inrespect thereof were outstanding at the year-end for a period of more than six months fromthe date they became payable.

 Statement of Disputed Dues